KBNLwikimedia/GLAMorousToHTML/reports/reports.md

    * [Australia](#australia)
    * [New Zealand](#new-zealand)

-*Explanation of the HTML page
+*Explanation of the HTML report
 *Explanation of the Excel file: this contains the exact images used in a WP article
 -----